allenrobel/configs/README.md

 1. uv (via https://astral.sh/uv/install.sh)
 2. Python 3.11 (via uv) the DCNM Collection's currently-recommended Python version
 3. $HOME/repos/ansible/collections/ansible_collections/ansible/netcommon
-4. $HOME/repos/ansible/collections/ansible/collections/cisco/dcnm
+4. $HOME/repos/ansible/collections/ansible_collections/cisco/dcnm
 5. uv installs files in $HOME/.local/bin/* (see bottom of this README for specifics)
-6. The setup_repo.bash script sources $HOME/.local/bin/env immediately after uv is installed
+6. The setup_dcnm_repo.bash script sources $HOME/.local/bin/env immediately after uv is installed
-7. The following files are added to the DCNM Ansible Collection in $HOME/repos/ansible/collections/ansible/collections/cisco/dcnm
+7. The following files are added to the DCNM Ansible Collection in $HOME/repos/ansible/collections/ansible_collections/cisco/dcnm

-- dcnm/pyproject.toml -> $HOME/repos/ansible/collections/ansible/collections/cisco/dcnm/pyproject.toml
+- dcnm/pyproject.toml -> $HOME/repos/ansible/collections/ansible_collections/cisco/dcnm/pyproject.toml
   - Used by uv to install dependencies needed for the DCNM Ansible Collection (ansible, requests, pydantic, among others)
   - Used by VS Code when editing files in the DCNM Ansible Collection
   - Used by the various linters for the DCNM Ansible Collection
 - .venv (created by uv)
   - source this (per below) to enable the virtual environment
-- dcnm/env -> $HOME/repos/ansible/collections/ansible/collections/cisco/dcnm/env/env
+- dcnm/env -> $HOME/repos/ansible/collections/ansible_collections/cisco/dcnm/env/env
   - source this to add environment vars pointing to all the right places

 ## NOTE